MicrosoftDocs/visualstudio-docs/docs/install/troubleshooting-installation-issues.md

 ## Online installations

-The following steps are optimized for a typical online installation.
-For an issue that affects an offline installation, please see [How to troubleshoot an offline installation](#offline-installations).
+The following steps apply to a typical online installation.
+For an offline installation, see [How to troubleshoot an offline installation](#offline-installations).

-### Step 1 - Check whether this problem is a known issue
+### Step 1 - Check whether the problem is a known issue

 ::: moniker range="vs-2017"